Kilt: Design and construction

 The Scottish kilt displays uniqueness of design, construction, and convention which differentiate it from other garments fitting the general description.
 It is a tailored garment that is wrapped around the wearer's body at the natural waist (between the lowest rib and the hip) starting from one side (usually the wearer's left), around the front and back and across the front again to the opposite side.
 The fastenings consist of straps and buckles on both ends, the strap on the inside end usually passing through a slit in the waistband to be buckled on the outside; alternatively it may remain inside the waistband and be buckled inside.

 A kilt covers the body from the waist down to the centre of the knees.
 The overlapping layers in front are called "aprons" and are flat; the single layer of fabric around the sides and back is pleated.
-A kilt pin is fastened to the front apron on the free corner (but is not passed through the layer below, as its function is to add weight).
+A kilt pin may be fastened to the front apron on the free corner (but is not passed through the layer below, as its function is to add weight).
 Underwear may or may not be worn, as the wearer prefers, although tradition has it that a "true Scotsman" should wear nothing under his kilt.
 The Scottish Tartans Authority, however, warns that in some circumstances the practice could be "childish and unhygienic" and flying "in the face of decency".

-Scottish regiments used to ban soldiers from wearing underwear under kilts.
-Every day, a senior officer would use a mirror to look under kilts, and anyone found wearing underpants would be sent back to take them off.